MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 From the above evaluation results, model 1 has the largest Area Under the Precision-Recall Curve (AUPRC) and Area Under the Curve Receiver Operating Characteristic (AUC-ROC) metrics.
 Thus you should use model 1 for prediction.

 The AUC-ROC measure is widely used to assess the performance of binary classifiers.
-However, sometimes, it is more appropriate to evaluate the classifier based on measuring AUPRC.
-AUC-ROC is a chart that visualizes the trade-off between true positive rate (TPR) and false positive rate (FPR) whereas AUPRC is a curve that combines precision (PPV) and Recall (TPR) in a single visualization.
+However, sometimes, it's more appropriate to evaluate the classifier based on measuring AUPRC.
+AUC-ROC is a chart that visualizes the trade-off between true positive rate (TPR) and false positive rate (FPR).
+AUPRC is a curve that combines precision (PPV) and Recall (TPR) in a single visualization.